WinUpGo

 South Africa leads Africa in online gambling.

-Although an online casino with a South African license does not yet exist,
+Although online casinos with a South African license do not yet exist, sports betting, lotteries and virtual gaming are allowed.

-at the same time, payments through bank accounts and cryptocurrency are not prohibited.
+Players actively use licensed foreign sites, while payments through bank accounts and cryptocurrency are not prohibited.

 Main directions: